MatthieuRu/ah-forecast-sales/README.md

 Before to start the project, the stakeholders of these project has discussed about the expected output of the package:

-- A Proof of concept of a tool able to *forecast the number of demand for a specific product a week ahead*.
+- A Proof of concept: a tool able to *forecast the number of unit sales for a specific product a week ahead*.

 After the discussion, the output of the project should cover some topics: